bwwagner/ALytlePokerGame/README.md

 * [Branden Wagner](https://github.com/bwwagner)

 Description:
-Networked Poker game written in Java.
-Includes a client and a server.
+Networked Poker game written in Java with JavaFX.
+Includes a client and a server which communicate over TCP.